FanTsiE/Flask/README.md

 post.py is a test script simulating the requests from the client tier.

-app_sample.py and post_sample.py are sample scripts offered as samples.
+app_sample.py and post_sample.py are scripts offered as samples.

 table.xls records different voltage and current for different parameters of the tested object. app.py would check it and return correct values.
 In the latest version, however, it is abandoned; config.dat is used instead.